 Our school community has participated in the Hanover Staff Climate Survey, California Healthy Kids Survey, District English Learner Parent Survey, District Learning Survey and the Student Engagement Survey.
-Please see the attachments for survey results.
+Please see Goal 3 (page 23) for disaggregated results.

 Classroom Observations

 This section provides a description of types and frequency of classroom observations conducted during the school-year and a summary of findings.